maefahluang-uni/01-network-KAY-KHINE-MYAT-KO/README.md

 ```
   Your thought here...
+  -by  changing the port number in the constructor
+  -by using unique port for each one
+  -by updating the response string in MockWebServer
+  -load testing,parallel testing, different response scenarios
 ```
 **Please push the code back to Github to submit this lab** After you push, ensure you have green checkmark on the repository.